 Online Wallets (Least Safe Option)

 Online wallets should only be a temporary storage option for your Bitcoin.
 You should only leave your Bitcoin in these wallets if you must.
 Even though they are easy to use, they are the least secure.
-Leaving your Bitcoin in an online wallet means that you are putting your trust into the security of the website you are using.
+Leaving your Bitcoin in an online wallet means that you are putting your trust in the security of the website you are using.

 Software Wallets (Safer Option)